2025–2026 Canadian boycott of the United States: Florida

 Of 142 million visitors to Florida in 2024, 3.3 million were Canadians.
 They accounted for 3 times more visitors than any other single country; the second most common country of origin was the United Kingdom which accounted for 1.1 million visitors in 2024.

-A Quebec-based travel agent specializing in travel to Disney and Universal destinations claims that her reservations dropped by 60% from February to March 2025.
+A Quebec-based travel agent specializing in travel to Disney and Universal destinations stated that her reservations dropped by 60% from February to March 2025.
 Some American travel agencies even left the Canadian market entirely, due to the drop in demand.

 Some Canadian snowbirds have sold their properties.
-CBC News writes of Fort Lauderdale, Florida real estate agent Alexandra DuPont that "She's currently listing 35 properties, she said, and about 30 of those are owned by Canadians.
+CBC News writes of the Fort Lauderdale, Florida, real estate agent Alexandra DuPont that "She's currently listing 35 properties, she said, and about 30 of those are owned by Canadians.
 Meanwhile, she has zero Canadian buyers.
 It's unprecedented in her 12 years of selling real estate."
 More than a million Canadians go to Fort Lauderdale every year and contribute $600 million USD to the local economy.

 There is anecdotal evidence of some Canadian travellers cancelling trips even at the loss of their deposit.
 For example, one Florida motel owner said that "I've seen a customer dropping a $1,000 deposit to choose to go to Cuba instead"; a woman from British Columbia even let go of a $5,000 CAD deposit to cancel a five-week vacation to Palm Springs, California.
 However, some travel agents have described such cancellations as being rare.

 Official support for the boycott

 The boycott has received support from Canadian politicians, notably with Prime Minister Justin Trudeau on February 1, 2025, calling on Canadians to "choose Canadian products and services rather than American ones" wherever possible.
 Foreign Minister Mélanie Joly, on a February 3 appearance on Tout le monde en parle, also suggested to cancel or avoid travel to the US.
 On March 5, Alberta announced plans for a "substantial" advertising campaign to help Albertans identify Canadian products.
+Most provincial liquor boards have also taken US products off the shelves.